rechati/brio/README.md

 ## Advanced Tips

 1. **Nested Snippets**
-   If you embed a `# start:` inside another snippet, Brio will treat them **separately**.
+   If you embed a `# >:` inside another snippet, Brio will treat them **separately**.
 Overlapping snippets can be tricky to parse, so consider carefully how you tag nested sections.

 2. **Merging Categories**
    By default, Brio uses only the **start tag’s** categories, unless you modify the code to merge with the end tag’s JSON.
 If that is desirable, you can adjust the snippet creation logic.